The No B/S Guide to Getting Out of Debt

 Congratulations, you’re now ready for step 2!

-Step 2 - Save 1 month of take-home pay in a short-term savings account
+Step 2 - Save 1 month of take-home pay

-Now that you’ve stopped borrowing, it’s time to create a “savings buffer,” AKA a petty cash account.
+Now that you’ve stopped borrowing, it’s time to create a “savings buffer,” AKA a revolving savings account.
 You’ll use this short-term savings account for non-monthly expenses such as quarterly insurance premiums or annual membership fees.
 It's also used for unplanned events such as when your car breaks down or you need surprise dental work.
 When these situations come up, instead of reaching for the credit card, you’ll use this short-term savings to cover the expense.

 Getting to step 2 is a major victory in your debt free journey!